michivonah/nextjs/README.md

 The layout of the app is defined in `layout.js`.
 The content of `layout.js` is shared between all pages.

+Variables in `TypeScript` can be optional.
+Optinal variables are declared with a traling question mark (?) after the variables name.
+Eg. `x?: number`.

 ## Imports
 When importing function and components from other files, there can be named & default imports.
 Default imports are when you import the default function of a file which was defined by `export default function`.